wesleyegberto/java-new-features/java-24/README.md

         * `--illegal-native-access=warn` is the default mode, in the future will be `deny`
         * this ways it will thrown an exception
     * added new JDK tool `jnativescan` to help identify the use of restricted methods and declarations of native methods
-* **Compact Object Headers**
-    * reduce the size of object headers in the HotSpot JVM from between 96 and 128 bits to 64 bits on 64-bit architecture
-    * goals:
-        * reduce object sizes and memory footprint on realistic workloads
-        * not introduce more than 5% throughput or latency overheads
-    * can be enable with:
-        * `-XX:+UnlockExperimentalVMOptions -XX:+UseCompactObjectHeaders`
 * **Late Barrier Expansion for G1**
     * reduce the overhead of C2 JIT compiler
     * reduce the execution time of C2 when using G1